alecpwills/dpyscfl/README.md

 # dpyscfl
+dpyscfl(ite)
 ## Dependencies

+dpyscfl depends on PyTorch for learning and evaluating machine learned functionals.
+Evaluation of trained functionals is possible through using [pylibnxc](https://github.com/semodi/libnxc).

 Libnxc depends on PyTorch.
 The C++/Fortran implementation requires that libtorch is made available at compile time, pylibnxc depends on pytorch.
 Both libraries are available for download on the [pytorch website](https://pytorch.org/get-started/locally/).